knpwrs/knpw.rs/README.md

 With Ken Powers comes Ken Responsibility.

 This is the source code for my [personal website][web].
-Built with [GatsbyJS] and deployed to [Netlify].
+Built with [Astro] and deployed to [Cloudflare].

 ## License

 **CC0**

-[gatsbyjs]: https://www.gatsbyjs.org/ 'GatsbyJS: Blazing-fast static site generator for React'
+[Astro]: https://astro.build/ 'The web framework for content-driven websites'
-[netlify]: https://www.netlify.com/ 'Netlify: All-in-one platform for automating modern web projects.'
+[Cloudflare]: https://www.cloudflare.com/ 'Connect, protect, and build everywhere | Cloudflare'
 [web]: https://knpw.rs 'knpwrs'